DasPriester/KeyMeasurer/README.md

 "My key is not detected (the frame around the camera feed is not green)"
 - Make sure that the key is in the frame of the camera feed (The application will not detect keys that are on the sides of the frame due to the cropping of the image)
 - Check if other keys are detected by the application (The application will only detect one key at a time)
-- Go to the _Debug tab_ and uncheck the _Only valid checboxk_ to see if the key is maybe not matching the validity criteria
+- Go to the [Debug tab](#debug-tab) and uncheck the [Only valid checboxk](#debug-tab) to see if the key is maybe not matching the validity criteria

 "The ID keeps changing/is not the same as previous IDs of the same key"
 - Our application uses a simple algorithm to turn the profile of a key into an ID, this algorithm is still in development and might not work at the moment

 ### Debugging Tools
-- The _Debug tab_ contains a few tools to help you live edit some of the parameters of the detection algorithm
+- The [Debug tab](#debug-tab) contains a few tools to help you live edit some of the parameters of the detection algorithm
-- Check the idKey.m file to see how the ID is calculated.
+- Check the [idKey.m](idKey.m) file to see how the ID is calculated.
 MATLAB can be used to debug this file
-- The Applications code can be found in the Projekt_app.mlapp file.
+- The Applications code can be found in the [Projekt_app.mlapp](Projekt_app.mlapp) file.
 Open it in the MATLAB application designer to debug the application

 ### Buttons and Fields
-- Main tab
+#### Main tab
   - Webcam Selector
     - Location: Top right
     - Description: List of all connected webcams.
 Select a webcam by clicking on an entry
-  - Camera Feed
-    - Location: Left
-    - Description: The camera feed of the selected webcam
-- Debug tab
+#### Debug tab
   - Only valid checkbox
     - Location: Bottom right
     - Description: Hides all keys that are not valid when checked